LIKBF RULE CLARIFICATION AND Introduction to LIKBF Rules – note we follow KBF Rules

 LIKBF Suggestion: A FIX TO THIS IS REVIEW PHOTO TO ENSURE ALL IS CORRECT BEFORE RELEASING FISH

-D. First-generation—Each digital photo must be a first-generation image (not a photo or screen-shot of another photo).
+D. First-generation — Each digital photo must be a first-generation image (not a photo or screen-shot of another photo).
 Violation will result in denial of photo.

 i.
 Bass’ lip or jaw must be in contact with measuring board fence (bump board, upright), and the fence must be visible in the photo.
 Violation will result in denial of photo.

 ii.
 In bass fishing competition, a closed mouth is preferred for uniformity of measurement.
-If judge considers the mouth to be open, even if it is structurally unable to close, a one-inch penalty will be assessed.
+If judge considers the mouth to be open, even if it is structurally unable to close, a half-inch penalty will be assessed.

 I. Not “In-possession.”
 In most states, though not all, unless a fish is secured by a restraint device or is placed in a holding container, state regulatory agencies do not consider it to be “in possession” by Competitors, so states’ minimum length regulations do not apply for photo submissions.
 If Event takes place in a state where photographing a fish constitutes “possession,” and a photo is submitted of a fish that does not comply with state size limits, the photo will be denied.
 (Refer to regulatory compliance, Rule 7.A.)